 Finding Your Personal Compassion Blueprint

 You don’t need to be an expert.
-Simple tools that map strengths to roles can reveal whether you’ll thrive in advocacy, direct care, creative campaigns, or consistent support.
+Simple tools that map strengths to roles can reveal whether you’ll thrive in advocacy, direct care, creative campaigns, or steady support.
 This clarity prevents frustration and burnout by guiding you toward suitable ways to help.

 Living Compassion from the Inside Out